Families working with me constantly ask me where to buy Montessori materials and toys in…

 Those are all the reasons why we don’t celebrate Santa in our house.

 However, we celebrate Christmas as a family and we spend time together.
 We offer a few gifts to the children and if we have guests, we offer them gifts too.
-We decorate the house and the Christmas tree (Christmas tree has nothing to do with the Christmas/Catholic/Christian celebrations by the way).
+We decorate the house and the Christmas tree (the Christmas tree has nothing to do with the Christmas/Catholic/Christian celebrations by the way).
 We eat well and we play games and go for long walks.

 Now, as it’s a Montessori blog, I would give the Montessori advice that I give to all parents who ask me: